a11ce/saladnu-ics/README.md

 ## Setup

 - Install ICS library with `pip3 install ics`
+- Install GUI library with `pip3 install pysimplegui` if you want a GUI.
 - Download with `git clone https://github.com/a11ce/saladnu-ics.git`

 ## Usage

+### GUI
+- Run `python3 gui.py`
+- Browse for your nu_schedule.csv.
+- The ICS will be saved next to the CSV.

+### CLI
 - Export your CSV schedule from salad.nu
 - Place nu_schedule.csv in this folder.
 - Run `python3 saladnu_ics.py`